ShahdElmahallawy/ShahdElmahallawy/README.md

 - 💻 I'm currently working as a Backend Engineer intern at `Thndr`
 - 🔭 I have `2+ year` of experience working as a Software Engineer
 - 💁‍♂️ I also worked as a `Teacher Assistant` at The American University in Cairo
-- 🌱 I'm currently improving myself in `Competitive Programming` and `Mahcine Learning`
+- 🌱 I'm currently improving myself in `Competitive Programming` and `Machine Learning`
 - ⚡ Fun fact: I love to run 🏃🏽‍♀️

 <br />